joergjo/azure-containerapps-demos/java-boot-todo/README.md

 ## [Deploy to an Azure Container App](#deploy-to-azure)

-The included [`deploy.sh`](deploy/deploy.sh) script allows you to deploy the application as an Azure Container App with all required dependencies.
+The bash script [`deploy.sh`](deploy/deploy.sh) allows you to deploy the application as an Azure Container App with all required dependencies.
 Before running the script, you must export the following environment variables:

 | Environment variable              | Purpose                               | Default value        |